 However carefully you've planned your retirement, things don't always go according to plan.
 If you're having problems with your health you might need to retire earlier than you expected.

-There’s plenty to think about as you approach retirement – but nothing is more important than your health.
+There's plenty to think about as you approach retirement – but nothing is more important than your health.
 Aviva can help you understand how retiring earlier might affect your plans.
-We can also help you consider what to do if you find you need to change things.

 What do we mean by ill health?